This grilled lobster tail recipe is tender, full-flavored, and tastes like it came straight out of a fancy steakhouse kitchen. So easy!

 - Quick thaw them in the sink.
 If you’re short on time, soak the tails in a bowl of cold water in the sink for 30 minutes.

 Ideas for Serving Grilled Lobster Tail

 For a full-blown steakhouse dinner, serve grilled lobster tail alongside a grilled ribeye steak, air fryer baked potatoes, and your favorite roasted vegetables.
+Risotto is also a wonderful pairing, such as parmesan risotto or mushroom risotto.
 Also, don’t forget to put out extra lemon wedges and garlic butter.

 Hot Tip: Sprinkle the grilled lobster tail with a garnish of herbs.
 Fresh parsley and chives are great options and add such a nice pop of color.

 Lobster tails are best eaten fresh off the grill.
 However, you can store them for up to a day before they begin to turn.

 - Storing: To keep your tails as fresh as possible, store them in an airtight container in the fridge.